Wolf Graf von Baudissin

 Wolf Graf von Baudissin (8 May 1907 – 5 June 1993) was a German general, military planner and peace researcher.
 He was one of the developers of the concepts of Innere Führung (officially translated as "leadership development and civic education") and Staatsbürger in Uniform ("citizens in uniform"), the two lead concepts of the modern German Bundeswehr.

 Early life

 Baudissin was born in Trier into the Baudissin family.
 He studied law, history and economics in Berlin.

 In World War II, Baudissin served as hauptmann im Generalstab (captain with the General Staff) at the personal request of General Erwin Rommel.
 He was captured by Australian troops in North Africa in 1941, and sent to Australia, where he was held in the Dhurringile prisoner-of-war camp in Victoria.
 While a POW, he was promoted to major.
 At Dhurringile, Baudissin developed the idea of the Kriegsgefangenenuniversität ("prisoner-of-war university").
-He organized classes in which German prisoners with particular knowledge or expertise taught their comrades in various subjects and prepared them for a life after the war.
+He organized classes in which German prisoners with particular knowledge or expertise taught their comrades in various subjects and prepared them for life after the war.
 Baudissin was released in 1947.